malenagoni/malenagoni/README.md

 I'm a Full Stack Developer who enjoys the path of constant learning!
 Each project is a new challenge and I'm ready to work on it!
 <br/>
-Also, if we do it as a team, the fun is even greater😉
+Also, if we do it as a team, the fun is even better😉

 &nbsp;